Note: Reconnect Earth has instituted new health guidelines for the fall season to help keep our community safe during the COVID-19 pandemic:

 Location: Meet at the Arroyo Park parking area off Old Samish Road (a 10 minute drive or 15 minute bike ride from WWU).

-What to bring: Lunch, a full water bottle, and clothing to keep you dry in case of rain.
+What to bring: A full water bottle and clothing to keep you dry in case of rain.
 Sturdy shoes recommended.

 Suggested donation: $10.
 Register

-*End times are approximate.
-While we’ll do our best to get back to the trip’s starting point by the advertised end time, we suggest not making plans that depend on finishing right on time.
+*Trip end times are approximate.
+While we’ll do our best to get back to the trip’s starting point by the posted end time, we suggest not making plans that depend on finishing right on time.
 Some trips may also conclude slightly earlier than the advertised time.